 A

-full-flavoured, but mild mustard makes a pleasant alternative to
+full-flavoured, but mild mustard, such as Dijon, makes a pleasant alternative to

 tomato ketchup.
 Or try another type of sauce.